5 natural remedies against eczema

 Usage tips

-After about ten minutes, rinse.
+After about ten minutes, rinse off.

 Result